-During 2017/18 the Board reviewed the strategic priorities and corporate plan, consolidating its resources and drafting a three year Financial Strategy.
-The Strategy will move the Agency to a more sustainable footing; however during 2018/19 results have shown a decrease in placement numbers and agreements with schools that have impacted greatly on the financial strategy which the Board are re-considering its forecasts.
+During 2019/20 the Board continued to review the strategic priorities and corporate plan, consolidating its resources and putting measures in place to fulfil the Financial Strategy.
+The Strategy will move the Agency to a more sustainable footing; however during 2019/20 results have shown a decrease in placement numbers that will impact greatly on the financial strategy which the Board are addressing by adjusting their forecasts.

-In addition the impact of the East Midland's Regional Adoption Agency and Schools forming multi-academy trusts is still largely unknown.
-It needs to be acknowledged that these major developments are important concerns for the Board, however with regular evaluation, detailed forecasts, new and enhanced income generation programmes and monitoring of the costs, the Agency's vision to become cost neutral will become a reality.
+In addition the impact of the East Midlands Regional Adoption Agency and schools forming multi-academy trusts is still largely unknown.
+It needs to be acknowledged that these major developments are important concerns for the Board, however with regular evaluation, detailed forecasts, new and enhanced income generation programmes and monitoring of the costs, the Agency's ambition to rebuild its financial position will become a reality.